Results.

 |

-Proof of a single corrupt or illegal act by the applicant can void the election.
+Proof of a single corrupt or illegal practice, shown above balance of probabilities, can void the applicant's election.

-Election law – Election petition – Standard of proof higher than balance of probabilities but less than beyond reasonable doubt; proof of any one corrupt or illegal practice suffices to void an election; misuse of public resources (drug kits, Constituency Development Fund), government transport and facilities as electoral misconduct.
+Election law — Election petitions — Standard of proof higher than balance of probabilities but less than beyond reasonable doubt; proof of any one corrupt or illegal practice sufficient to void an election — Misuse of public resources (medical drugs, Constituency Development Fund) — Use of government transport and facilities for campaign — Electoral (Conduct) Regulations contraventions

 |